oneminch/Notes/OOP.md

         - ==Behaviors / Operations / Methods== - what it can do
 - OOP is made up of four fundamental pillars:
     - **A**bstraction
         - Contextual model of a real-world object that represents its relevant details.
+        - Involves reducing characteristics from something to a set of essential features.
     - **P**olymorphism
+        - Allows us to present the same interface for varying underlying forms.
         - *Dynamic polymorphism* uses method overriding.
         - *Static polymorphism* uses method overloading.
     - **I**nheritance